 The Ritz Carlton, Toronto

-We are delighted to announce that the IR Magazine Awards – Canada 2022 will take place live and in-person on Thursday, April 7 at The Ritz Carlton, Toronto.
-This very special event will honor excellence in the investor relations profession across Canada and we’re excited to welcome everyone back for an evening of fine food, dancing and lots of celebrating!
+The IR Magazine Awards – Canada 2023 will take place on Wednesday, April 5 in Toronto.
+This very special event honors excellence in the investor relations profession across Canada and we are excited to welcome everyone for an evening of fine food and lots of celebrating!

-By popular demand, we present two types of award categories – researched and nominated – both celebrating the success of those individuals and companies that are leading the way in IR across Canada.
+By popular demand, we presented two types of award categories – researched and nominated – both celebrating the success of those individuals and companies that are leading the way in IR across Canada.

 For our researched categories, companies do not submit nominations.
 Instead, hundreds of analysts and investors cast their votes and give their opinions on which companies provide the best IR service.
 In our nominated categories, companies submit written entries to articulate their success and achievements from the past year, giving any publicly listed company the opportunity to be considered for an award.